 God the Holy Spirit

 We believe in the Holy Spirit as the person of the Holy Trinity who lives within the believer.
 The Holy Spirit convicts of sin, empowers us to live a holy life, counsels, comforts and guides us in truth.
-(John 15:26, Acts 15: 8 and 9)
+(John 15:26; Acts 15:8-9)

 3.2 The Bible

 We believe that the Bible, consisting of the 66 books of the Old and New Testaments, is the Word of God given by divine inspiration, inerrant in the original manuscript, and is the unchanging authority in matters of Christian faith and practices.
-(John 17:17; 2, Timothy 3: 15-17; and 2 Peter 1: 20 and 21)
+(John 17:17; 2 Timothy 3:15-17; 2 Peter 1:20-21)

-We believe that mankind was created by God, in His own image, but because of Adam’s sin (disobediene) man inherits a corrupt nature that inclines him to do wrong.
+We believe that mankind was created by God, in His own image, but because of Adam’s sin (disobedience) man inherits a corrupt nature that inclines him to do wrong.
 Man cannot save himself by his own will or works.
-(Genesis 1: 27; Genesis 3; Romans 5: 12) We believe that gender is sacred as created by God, and that men and women have equal value before God.
+(Genesis 1:27; Genesis 3; Romans 5:12) We believe that gender is sacred as created by God, and that men and women have equal value before God.

 Salvation is accomplished by Grace, through Faith.
 Jesus Christ, the living Son of God, was given by God, as a sacrifice for the sins of all men.
 Christ died on the cross to mend the relationship between God and man which has been broken by man’s sin of disobedience.
 Belief and faith in Jesus Christ, recognizing him as Lord and Savior, gives men and women the free gift of eternal life.
-(John 3: 16-18; Romans 3: 22-24; Romans 10: 9-10; and Ephesians 2:8-9)
+(John 3:16-18; Romans 3:22-24; Romans 10:9-10; Ephesians 2:8-9)

 We believe that sanctification is the work of the Holy Spirit to cleanse the heart, indwell the person of the believer, and direct and empower a life dedicated to the will of God.
-(1 Corinthians 1: 30-31; Philippians 2: 12-13; and 2 Thessalonians 2:13)
+(1 Corinthians 1:30-31; Philippians 2:12-13; 2 Thessalonians 2:13)

 3.6 The Church

-We believe that the invisible and universal church is an organism composed of all believers in the Lord Jesus Christ, who have been called out from the world, seperated from sin, and vitally united by faith to Christ, it’s head and sovereign Lord.
-(Ephesians 1:22,23; Hebrews 12:23)
+We believe that the invisible and universal church is an organism composed of all believers in the Lord Jesus Christ, who have been called out from the world, separated from sin, and vitally united by faith to Christ, its head and sovereign Lord.
+(Ephesians 1:22-23; Hebrews 12:23)